-As the marijuana plant buds get closer to harvest, they thicken and those white pistils start to darken and curl in.
-You’ll notice your buds are slowly getting thicker and more dense.
-However if you still have a lot of straight white pistils, like this bud, you know you still have a few weeks to go.
+As the marijuana plant buds get closer to harvest, they thicken, and those white pistils start to darken and curl up.
+You’ll notice your buds are slowly getting thicker and denser.
+However, if you still have a lot of straight white pistils, like this bud, you know you still have a few weeks to go.

 Ready to Harvest!

 You’re in the weed harvest window when most of the pistils have darkened and curled in.
-However, sometimes it’s a little difficult to identify when buds are ready, since each plant is different and buds can look very different at harvest time.
-So today I want to share lots and lots of pictures of many different cannabis buds that are ready to harvest so you can see the full gamut of variation!
+However, sometimes it’s a little challenging to identify when buds are ready since each plant is different, and buds can look very different at harvest time.
+So today, I want to share lots and lots of pictures of many different cannabis buds that are ready to harvest so you can see the full gamut of variation!

 A bud is ready to harvest when most of the hairs darken and curl in

 Continue to the picture gallery below, or read the full tutorial on when to harvest your cannabis 🙂

 These Cannabis Plants Are Ready to Harvest!